vmware-tanzu/projects-operator/README.md

 Note that the `Project` CRD will be left on the cluster as will any CRs for the `Project` CRD.
 These can be deleted manually if desired.

-### Webhook
+### Webhooks

-projects-operator makes use of two webhooks to provide further functionality, as follows:
+projects-operator makes use of three webhooks to provide further functionality, as follows:

 1. A ValidatingWebhook (invoked on Project CREATE) - ensures that Projects cannot be created if they have the same name as an existing namespace.
 1. A MutatingWebhook (invoked on ProjectAccess CREATE, UPDATE) - returns a modified ProjectAccess containing the list of Projects the user has access to.
+1. A MutatingWebhook (invoked on Project CREATE) - adds the user from the request as a member of the project if a project is created with no entries in access.

 ### Tests

 To run the acceptance tests you must have a pks k8s cluster using OIDC pointing to an LDAP.
-(You can set up openldap as a container by running `./ldap/deploy-ldap.sh`
+You can set up openldap as a container by running `./ldap/deploy-ldap.sh`.

 1. Run `./ldap/generate-users.sh <ldap_host> <admin_dn> <admin_password>` and take note of the generated password
 1. Setup the following env vars:
   1. `export UAA_LOCATION=<UAA_SERVER_LOCATION>`
   1. `export CLUSTER_API_LOCATION=<CLUSTER>`
   1. `export CLUSTER_NAME=<CLUSTER_NAME>`